PatrickLevy/basicapi/README.md

 - Send a `GET` message (or open a browser) to `localhost:3001/arbitrary`

 ### Next Steps:
 - The data that is sent will currently be lost if you server is stopped.
 A good next step would be to hook up this api to a database for more permanent storage.
+- Host this on a remote server so that your front end web application can access it.
+Use the native JavaScript Fetch api, jQuery, or NPM package axios to make requests to this backend api server.

 Have fun!